What is EJARI?

 EJARI registration fees

-The cost to register EJARI has been known to vary but is typically 160AED, unless your case is exceptional.
+The cost to register EJARI has been known to vary but is typically 170AED, with a service fee of 40AED.
 This incorporates fees levied by RERA and the typing centre.

 Do I get a receipt of my EJARI registration?